cpsubrian/node-views/README.md

 - Render templates with or without layouts
 - Use any templating engine that [consolidate.js](https://github.com/visionmedia/consolidate.js) supports
 - Supports 'helpers' (static or dynamically generated data exposed to templates)
-- Supports partials (register one or more directories that will be recursively rendered and made available in templates)
 - Provides an easy-to-use middleware compatible with connect or middler.
 - Provides a plugin compatible with flatiron http applications.